Vanessa Mdee: Money Mondays

-Money Mondays broke many records in East African Music history, a report announced by African most loved music streaming platform BoomPlay.
-The album showed great potential from the onset when it sold 2 000 pre-ordered copies 10 days before the official release date of 29 January 2017.
+According to Boomplay, the album was among its most streamed East-African releases.

 MTV Shuga

-Vanessa Mdee appeared on MTV Shuga Down South several episodes as Stormi the glam madam.
-Vanessa Mdee is the first and the only Tanzanian musician to appear on the TV show.
+Mdee appeared on MTV Shuga Down South several episodes as Stormi the glam madam.
+Mdee is the first and the only Tanzanian musician to appear on the TV show.

 Personal life

-Vanessa Mdee has been rumoured to have been in a number of romantic relationships but the only confirmed relationship is with her now ex, Tanzanian music star, Juma Jux.
-The pair were in a relationship for six years before the final breakup in 2018 which they mutually agreed to keep secret before Vanessa revealed the news in an interview in 2019.
-Juma Jux later revealed in an interview that his first breakup with the singer was as a result of a picture of Vanessa with Nigerian rapper, Ice Prince, with the two looking cozy.
-Vanessa was also linked to a rumoured romantic relationship with American superstar, Trey Songz, which she later refuted in an interview.

-On 25 November 2019, Rotimi, popularly known by his character, Andre Coleman aka “Dre”, in the popular TV series, Power, shared a picture of him and Vanessa posing in an elevator on date night, with Vanessa also confirming their relationship by posting the same picture with a different caption.
-Rotimi told the story of how the two met at a party and hit it off and Vanessa also said in an interview how she knew he was her husband, only two days after meeting him.
-In a video posted on Instagram with Rotimi who was later joined by Vanessa, the pair revealed that they both had tattoos of each other's name on their bodies; her (middle) name, Hau, on his right wrist and his name, Rotimi, on her chest.
+On 25 November 2019, American actor and singer Rotimi, known for the character Andre Coleman aka “Dre” he played in Power, shared a picture of him and Mdee posing in an elevator.
+Rotimi told the story of how the two met at a party and hit it off.
+Mdee told an interview that she knew he would be her husband only two days after meeting him.
+The pair revealed that they both had tattoos of each other's name on their bodies; her (middle) name, Hau, on his right wrist and his name, Rotimi, on her chest.
 They also have matching tattoos of the number 1045 on their wrists.

-In December 2020, Vanessa announced her engagement to Rotimi by posting a video of her diamond ring on Instagram along with a long caption.
-The pair was expecting their first child together.
-It was announced with a series of maternity photos.
-On 29 September 2021, they welcomed a boy.
-They were expecting another child and Vanessa confirmed via her Instagram that it was a girl.
+In December 2020, Mdee announced her engagement to Rotimi by posting a video of her diamond ring on Instagram.
+On 29 September 2021, they welcomed a son.
+They also have a daughter.

-Vanessa Mdee is also the older sister to Mimi Mars who is a renowned Tanzanian singer, actress and TV Host.
+Mdee is also the older sister to Mimi Mars, also a Tanzanian singer, actress and TV host.
 The two sisters have a close relationship.